haanjack/haanjack.github.io/_pages/about.md

 <H3>Expericia Docet</H3>

 Hi,
-I'm a AI & Data Center GPU Solutions Architect at AMD.
+I'm a AI Solutions Architect focusing on Insinct GPU at AMD.
 I'm passionated in AI, Accelerated Heterogeneous Computing, HPC, and GPU programming.

 Previously, I was a LLM engineer at NAVER and Solutions Architect at NVIDIA.